jnunyez/synchronization/README.md

 ## Target Synchronization Topology <a name="topology"></a>

 In the picture below, we represent the aimed synchronization topology hierarchy.
-For the sake of demonstration we have three worker nodes in an OCP 4.10 cluster: du4-ldc1, du3-ldc1, and du2-ldc1.
-The goal is to configure du4-ldc1 as Grandmaster, du3-ldc1 as Boundary, and du2-ldc1 as Ordinary clock according to the requirements defined by ITU-T G.8275.1 profile.
-Accroding to the scenarios defined by G.8275.1 we can consider the topology depicted below a representative topology.
+For the sake of demonstration we have three worker nodes in a fresh OCP 4.10 cluster: `du4-ldc1`, `du3-ldc1`, and `du2-ldc1`.

 ![Synchronization Topology](imgs/ptp-topology.png)

+The goal is to configure `du4-ldc1` as Grandmaster, `du3-ldc1` as Boundary, and `du2-ldc1` as Ordinary clock according to the requirements defined by ITU-T G.8275.1 profile.
+According to the scenarios defined by G.8275.1 we can consider the topology depicted above a representative topology.

 ## Install Silicom Time Sync Operator <a name="installation"></a>

 There are two distinct type of entities the operator handles: one is the Silicom Time Sync physical card, and the other is the Silicom Time Sync software stack.
 The certified Operator dramatically simplifies the deployment, configuration, and management of the Silicom Time Sync physical cards and the Time Sync software.

-#### Install Silicom Time Sync (STS) Card in Worker
+#### Install Silicom Time Sync (STS) Card in Worker Nodes

 1. Install the card in a PCI-Express 4.0 x16 slot inside a baremetal worker node.
 2. Connect USB cable from uUSB in card to USB port in the baremetal worker node.